AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/20-Authentication/10-Security code.md

 #### Use case: Library isolation

 It is not possible to restrict a security code to access only a specific library (but not other libraries).
-To get around this limitation, you should restrict access at the user level: that is, create a technical _user_ in GSuite that has access only to the needed libraries and not to restricted ones.
-Then you create a user-level security code for this user in order to access the API.
-The user's access is already determined by this point, and the security code does not have to take care of any authorizatio nuances..

-In effect, you end up with a user who has access to just one library.
+To get around this limitation, you should restrict access at the user level: that is, create a technical user in GSuite that has access only to the needed libraries and not to restricted ones.
+Create a user-level security code for this user in order to access the API.
+The user's access is already determined by this point, and the security code does not have to take care of any authorization nuances..
+In effect, what you end up with is a user who has access to just one library.

 This is a good pattern to use if you have an integration that needs access to a specific resource or collection.
-It also minimizes pressure to reuse security codes with scope that is broader than necessary.
+It also minimizes pressure to reuse security codes that have scope that is broader than necessary.

 #### Use case: Domain-wide access

 In general, we recommend using levels of access that are as low as possible.
 However, in certain cases, it makes sense to create a security code with **domain-admin levels of access**.
 For example, you might have an auditing tool that needs to fetch all the audits for all the libraries.
 Or you might have a dedicated integration between AODocs and an internal CRM, and you want to update some AODocs documents whenever something happens in the CRM.
 Or any other **carefully designed and secured integration**.

-Additionally, some **support/troubleshooting** scenarios also require domain-admin privileges, but **only with an expiration date**.
+Additionally, some **support/troubleshooting** scenarios also require domain-admin privileges, but **only with an explicit expiration date**.

 Whatever the exception, make sure that the choice is made deliberately, with thorough consideration of the risks involved.